 2. Print two copies of the hundred chart – one on white cardstock and one on color.
 Cut the colored copy into strips lengthwise.
 Picking up one strip at a time, have kids lay the colored strip on top of its matching white column.

 3. Print a copy of a blank hundred chart.
 Fill in some numbers and then have your kids fill in the rest.
-The more numbers you write first, the easier the activity is so this is an easy one to differentiate for different ability levels.
+The more numbers you write first, the easier the activity, so this is an easy one to differentiate for different ability levels.

 5. Teach kids how to count dimes by laying them on the hundred chart.
-The first dime would go on the 10.
+For example, the first dime would go on the 10.
 The next dime would rest on the 20 and so on.

 6. Practice coloring patterns – red, orange, yellow, red, orange, yellow…